Quit smoking treatments & alternatives – Pills, gum, devices & more

 There are many nicotine substitutes from gum and patches to e-cigarettes to drugs such as Zyban to new products such as heat not burn devices.
 This page covers a variety of the nicotine substitutes that are available.

-Nicotine is more addictive than cocaine which is why it can be so difficult to stop smoking.
+Nicotine is more addictive than cocaine which is why it can be so difficult to quit smoking.
 They key is finding the right method of stopping smoking from natural remedies to those that contain nicotine.

 What are the most effective ways to quit smoking?